SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 ### Chapter 9 - Assembling Your Team

 When you are assembling a team, you want to have a team that:
-1. Covers the Core Competencies
+1. Covers the core competencies
-2. Has Clearly Assigned Roles
+2. Has clearly assigned roles
-3. Communicates Crisply
+3. Communicates crisply
-4. Distribution of Knowledge
+4. Has distribution of knowledge
-5. Is Highly Motivated
+5. Is highly motivated

 ---